• Skip to primary navigation

 What is Oil Paint?

 Oil paint is a pigment that is held together in a medium of oil.
-The drying oil most typically used in oil paint is lindseed oil, but could also be poppy seed oil, safflower oil, or walnut oil.
+The drying oil most typically used in oil paint is linseed oil, but could also be poppy seed oil, safflower oil, or walnut oil.
 Oil paints have a slight yellow tint to their paints and that is due to the oil that it is binded with.
 While most oil paints are non-toxic, there are some oil paints where the pigments are toxic.
-Oil paints require a solvents to clean the brushes.
+Oil paints require a solvent to clean the brushes.

-How Long Does it Take For Oil Paint To Dry?
+How Long Does It Take For Oil Paint To Dry?

 How quickly oil paint dries depends on the thickness of the oil painting on canvas.
 Typically though, oil paint dries between 18-24 hours.
-Because of its longer drying times, it makes it easier to mix the exact color you want and being able to use it in a painting and not have it dry.
-The drying time could also be an issue if you are wanting to layer colors on top of one another because you must wait till the layer is dried otherwise you will have muddied colors.
+Because of its longer drying times, it makes it easier to mix the exact color you want and be able to use it in a painting and not have it dry.
+The drying time could also be an issue if you want to layer colors on top of one another because you must wait till the layer is dried otherwise you will have muddied colors.

 How To Use Oil Paint?

 Oil paint can be a fun medium to start seeing as it has been painted with for hundreds of years.
-When starting out using oil paints, I would recommend starting out with a small canvas as well as painting in a well ventilated area.
+When starting out using oil paints, I would recommend starting with a small canvas as well as painting in a well-ventilated area.
 The solvents used with oil paints can have fumes.
 Learning the textures and mixing of oil paints can be just as fun as what you are painting with oils.

 Is Oil Paint Washable?